jlingwall/LegalEnviroment/slides/tortlecture.md

 **Clips**

 Yes, there are a few to watch.
-Most are quite short (literally seconds).
+Most are quite short (some literally seconds).

 For the longer clips, you'll get the idea from the beginning and end.